 - Prevent ACL Injury (one-pager; Spanish)

-- Prevent ACL Injury (trifold brochure; Spanish)
+- Prevent ACL Injury (trifold; Spanish)

 - Consensus Opinion for Best Practice Features of Lower Limb Injury Prevention Programs (LLIPP) (PDF)

 - Infographic Osteoarthritis: Staying in the game is a ‘joint’ effort!

 - Lunch and Learn Webinar Series on Injury Prevention

 - American Academy of Orthopaedic Surgeons Policy on the Use of Breakaway Bases in Preventing Recreational Baseball and Softball Injuries